Workplace Pressure Is a Signal

 Step 2 — Mapping Stress Patterns

-(Stress Bottleneck Survey)
+(Workplace Stress Bottleneck Survey)

 It helps organizations:

-• surface recurring stress patterns
+• surface recurring pressure patterns

 • detect differences in perception across levels or teams